linduxed/linduxed.github.io/source/_posts/2014-06-22-vim-search-and-replace-in-bulk.markdown

 ### vimgrep

-The built-in equivalent that Vim has is `vimgrep.` A search similar to the ones above would be this:
+The built-in equivalent that Vim has is `vimgrep`.
+A search similar to the ones above would be this:

     :vimgrep /FoobarQuux/ `git ls-files`